 You've probably noticed the microphone.
 We're tape recording the session because we don't want to miss any of your comments.
 People often say very helpful things in these discussions, and we can't write fast enough to get them all down.
-No names will be included in any reports.
+No names will be included in any reports and the tapes will be erased when we have concluded the project.
 The report will help county staff determine potential projects and improvements to parks.